rmorbach/movies-ios-app/README.md

 A simple iOS movies application developed in [Next](http://movile.com/next) course promoted by Movile

+For a Clean version of this project check the [clean-architect branch](tree/clean-architecture)

 ## Requirements

 This application uses [Bundler](https://bundler.io/) for experimentation purposes.